kubeflow/spark-operator/docs/website/getting-started/index.md

 ## About Spark Job Namespaces

 The Spark Job Namespaces value defines the namespaces where `SparkApplications` can be deployed.
-The Helm chart value for the Spark Job Namespaces is `spark.jobNamespaces`, and its default value is `[]`.
-When the list of namespaces is empty the Helm chart will create a service account in the namespace where the spark-operator is deployed.
+The Helm chart value for the Spark Job Namespaces is `spark.jobNamespaces`, and its default value is `[default]`.
+When spark.jobNamespaces is empty, the chart creates cluster-wide RBAC for the operator controller, but it does not create Spark workload Role, RoleBinding, or service-account resources in any namespace.

 If you installed the operator using the Helm chart and overrode the `spark.jobNamespaces` to some other, pre-existing namespace, the Helm chart will create the necessary service account and RBAC in the specified namespace.